 Plaintiff also refers to our sister courts that have determined, where the policy language is occupation-specific, the loss of a single material job duty is sufficient to find disability.
 For example, in Lockhart v.
 Jefferson Pilot Financial Insurance Company, Judge Coar held that “even if plaintiff’s hands can literally grasp a telephone, but doing so would exhaust her or cause her pain, then she cannot be said to be able to functionally perform that task.”
 And in Rahman v.
 Paul Revere Life Insurance Company, Judge Aspen found that because it was uncontroverted that one of the “essential aspects” of the plaintiff’s pre-injury job, who was an emergency room cardiologist, was to run to his patients, his inability to run alone rendered him disabled.”

-Holdings: (1) The provision dictating when coverage ends is more appropriately the provision referenced by the plaintiff, because she indeed received approval, in advance and in writing by her employer, for temporary leave, that was to last six months.
+Holdings: (1) The provision dictating when coverage ends is more appropriately the provision referenced by the plaintiff, because she indeed received approval, in advance and in writing by her employer, for temporary leave, which was to last six months.
 Considering any ambiguity in the policy in favor of the insured, the appropriate date for coverage to end is nine months after her temporary leave, which would be in September 2012.

-(2) “A fair reading of the policy language here supports the view that to be considered disabled, plaintiff must be unable to perform only a single material duty of her occupation.
+(2) “A fair reading of the policy language here supports the view that to be considered disabled, Plaintiff must be unable to perform only a single material duty of her occupation.
 At this point in our analysis, then, we must determine whether the severity of her condition, degenerative disease of her cervical spine, has caused her such severe pain that an “essential” or material duty of her job has been lost.
-Defendants paint a picture of plaintiff’s condition as lacking in consistent treatment, with few serious problems documented by medical professionals, and a work history that had limited hours and maximum flexibility.”
+Defendants paint a picture of the plaintiff’s condition as lacking inconsistent treatment, with few serious problems documented by medical professionals, and a work history that had limited hours and maximum flexibility.”

 The Court continued,

-“But we do agree with plaintiff that the record corroborates her pain complaints, and her attempts to use ergonomic accommodations to alleviate her pain to no avail.
-And the non-examining doctors relied on by Standard, who found plaintiff capable of general sedentary work, failed to opine on plaintiff’s non-exertional limitations and how those would affect her ability to perform the high-stress work of a litigation partner.
-We can say in relying on the non-examining doctors, Standard “glossed over” the issue of plaintiff’s need to concentrate and perform the “mental demands of the active practice of law.”
+“But we do agree with the plaintiff that the record corroborates her pain complaints, and her attempts to use ergonomic accommodations to alleviate her pain to no avail.
+And the non-examining doctors relied on Standard, who found the plaintiff capable of general sedentary work, failed to opine on the plaintiff’s non-exertional limitations and how those would affect her ability to perform the high-stress work of a litigation partner.
+We can say in relying on the non-examining doctors, Standard “glossed over” the issue of the plaintiff’s need to concentrate and perform the “mental demands of the active practice of law.”

-Important for this case is the distinction that the policy allows for benefits if plaintiff is unable to perform a single “essential” duty of her occupation, not whether she can perform any sedentary occupation.”
+Important for this case is the distinction that the policy allows for benefits if the plaintiff is unable to perform a single “essential” duty of her occupation, not whether she can perform any sedentary occupation.”

 “Sedentary work, in general, may accommodate such a condition, as Standard’s medical consultants stated.
-But their conclusion did not consider the qualitative and quantitative aspects of plaintiff’s work as a litigation partner.
+But their conclusion did not consider the qualitative and quantitative aspects of the plaintiff’s work as a litigation partner.
 We find this is the crux of this case.
-Whether plaintiff can find other, less demanding, work as a lawyer is not the question.
+Whether the plaintiff can find other, less demanding, work as a lawyer is not the question.
 “Own occupation” is defined as “duties of the same general character” as the occupation plaintiff is “regularly performing.”
-Even looking to the duties of a litigation partner “in the national economy,” as the policy allows Standard to do, the essential duties affected by plaintiff’s condition remain the same.
+Even looking to the duties of a litigation partner “in the national economy,” as the policy allows Standard to do, the essential duties affected by the plaintiff’s condition remain the same.
 We, therefore, find that because of her reduced abilities, she was “unable to perform enough of the tasks or to perform [them] for a long enough period” to continue working as a litigation partner, which sufficiently places her within the definition of Disability in the policy.[Note: this claim was not handled by the Ortiz Law Firm.
-It is merely summarized here for a better understanding of how Federal Courts are handling long term disability insurance claims.]
+It is merely summarized here for a better understanding of how Federal Courts are handling long-term disability insurance claims.]

 Here is a copy of the decision in PDF: Cheney v.
 Standard